 Originally from Northumberland, British tenor Alex Banfield has performed with the Vienna Tonkünstler Orchestra, Royal Northern Sinfonia, BBC Philharmonic Orchestra, Liverpool Sinfonia and Opera North.
 He is currently a young artist at Theater Basel’s OperAvenir 20/21 where he will sing Tamino/Armed Man Die Zauberflöte, Eumete Il ritorno d’Ulisse in patria and Rinuccio Gianni Schicchi.

-In 2021 Scottish tenor Matthew McKinney completes his Masters at the Royal Conservatoire of Scotland where he has been awarded funding from the Robertson Trust, John Mather Rising Star scholarship and Help Musicians (Ian Fleming) Award and Sir James Caird Travelling Scholarship, among others.
+In 2021 Scottish tenor Matthew McKinney completes his Masters at the Royal Conservatoire of Scotland where he has been awarded funding from the Robertson Trust, John Mather Rising Star Scholarship, Help Musicians (Ian Fleming) Award and Sir James Caird Travelling Scholarship, among others.
 In 2020 he sang as a chorister with the New Generation Festival in their production of La Cenerentola at the Palazzo Corsini in Florence.In 2020 he sang as a chorister with the New Generation Festival in their production of La Cenerentola at the Palazzo Corsini in Florence.

 Bass-baritone Meilir Jones performed the roles of Sciarrone & Carceriere Tosca at the Abu Dhabi International Festival, Leporello Don Giovanni for Opra Cymru & Covent Garden Chamber Orchestra and Messenger in the first European staging of Handel’s Belshazzar for The Grange Festival while covering Figaro Le nozze di Figaro.
 Solo concert highlights include the first performance of Handel’s Messiah at Wales Millennium Centre and Bryn Terfel’s Brynfest at Royal Festival Hall.
 In 2021 he will tour England and France with Diva Opera as Masetto Don Giovanni and Dancaïre Carmen.